Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 ## Legacy Planning Board
+!!! warning "The legacy planning board will be removed from Spira in 7.15"

 To access the SpiraPlan **product** planning board, select a product and go to Artifacts \> Planning Board and the following screen will be displayed:

 ![](img/Planning_Board_406.png)